Tips & Tricks for Viewing Live Programming on an LED Screen

 Connect with us for a quote and to reserve your screen today!

 Insane Impact is a leading national provider of LED video walls for rent, sale and installation, located in Waukee, Iowa.
-We were founded in 2015 with the mission is to enhance experiences, gather community, and create memories with industry leading displays and service.
+We were founded in 2015 with the mission to enhance experiences, gather community, and create memories with industry leading displays and service.